trithien98/miniapp-kit/README.md

+# miniapp-mf

+## Linting & Formatting

+This repo uses ESLint and Prettier at the workspace root.

+- Lint all packages:
+  - `yarn lint`
+  - auto-fix: `yarn lint:fix`
+- Format code:
+  - `yarn format`
+  - check only: `yarn format:check`

+Each package also has its own `lint` and `format` scripts.

 # KIT‑X Style Micro‑Frontend Kit (MVP)

 Minimal monorepo with:

 - miniapp-account-summary: React-in-WebComponent miniapp (Lit + React)
 - bff-account-summary: Apollo GraphQL BFF
 - shell-host: Demo shell that loads the miniapp bundle by URL

 See docs/req.md for the architectural notes and file descriptions.